cybertraining-dsc/su22-reu-385/time-series-prediction/SampleEntropy/SampleEntropy.md

 # Sample Entropy

-"Sample Entropy is similar to approximate entropy but is more consistent in estimating the complexity even for smaller time series.
+Approximate entropy a technique for quantifying the amount of regularity and unpredictability in time-series data. so what is sample Entropy ?"Sample Entropy is similar to approximate entropy but is more consistent in estimating the complexity even for smaller time series.
 For example, a random time series with fewer data points can have a lower ‘approximate entropy’ than a more ‘regular’ time series, whereas, a longer random time series will have a higher ‘approximate entropy’."

 to use the library you will install using `pip`